 The Boston Red Sox acquired second baseman Denny Doyle from the California Angels in mid-June 1975 to solidify the team’s infield defense.
 But Denny Doyle did a lot more for the 1975 Red Sox than just shore up their defense.

-Interviewed recently in his Winter Haven, Florida home, Doyle still remembers every detail of joining the Red Sox on June 14, 1975.
+Interviewed in his Winter Haven, Florida, home, Doyle still remembered every detail of joining the Red Sox on June 13, 1975.
 “I remember when I was first told about the deal.
-It was so exciting to go from a fifth-place team where I wasn’t playing much, to a first place team where I would be a regular.
+It was so exciting to go from a last-place team where I wasn’t playing much to a first-place team where I would be a regular.
 I remember the writers covering the Angels asked for my reaction to the move, and I told them I was disappointed.
-I said I was disappointed because I couldn’t get an earlier flight to Kansas City to join the Red Sox."
+I said I was disappointed because I couldn’t get an earlier flight to Kansas City to join the Red Sox.”1

-Robert Dennis Doyle was born on January 17, 1944, in Glasgow, Kentucky.
-He grew up in the small town of Cave City, which is about 75 miles south of Louisville.
-He has fond memories of growing up in a warm family environment as part of a small, closely-knit community.
+Robert Dennis Doyle was born on January 17, 1944, in Louisville, Kentucky.
+He grew up in the small town of Cave City, about 75 miles south of Louisville.
+He said he had fond memories of growing up in a warm family environment as part of a small, closely-knit community.

-“That was the first year of the free agent draft for amateurs.
+“That was the first year of the free-agent draft for amateurs.
 Before that, all the clubs competed to sign prospects.
-Hundreds of prospects were drafted, but I wasn’t one of them.
-I was very disappointed,” Doyle emphasizes, remembering that day forty long years ago.
+Thousands of prospects were drafted, but I wasn’t one of them.
+I was very disappointed,” Doyle emphasized.

 “I stuck around Morehead State for summer school to pick up the few credits I needed for my degree.
 My baseball coach at Morehead approached me and asked me if I would help him out with a two-day Little League clinic he was giving in Ashland, Kentucky.
 I was still disappointed about not being drafted, but I told him I would help out.